How to Create an Online Form In 6 Simple Yet Effective Steps

 In the first place, if an inline form is what you choose, make sure you place it in a visible position, and not bury it in the depths of your content.
 Not everyone makes it to the end!

 Usually, you will find this kind of form in blogs.
-Used for email collection, it’s also a great way to promote new posts or highlight gated content and content upgrade.
+Used for email collection, it’s also a great way to promote new posts or highlight gated content and content upgrades.

 How to create an online form in 6 steps